stenhousestuart/visit_scotland_codeclan_project/README.md

 ### Assumptions / Personal Judgements:

--   Due to the impact of COVID-19 on tourism and data collection and the changes in methodoligies applied to collected data, I chose to include data only up until and including 2019 in the analysis.
+-   Due to the impact of COVID-19 and given the limited time frame for analysis and presentation, I decided to narrow my focus to data up until and including 2019.

--   Taking into consideration allocated preparation and presentation time, I have also chosen to focus on overnight tourism only and the analysis does not consider day visits.
+-   In light of the limited time frame for analysis and presentation, I narrowed my focus to data about overnight visits for this project.

 ------------------------------------------------------------------------